MclainJamesAR/avaya-IP-Office-CCR-Reset/README.md

-# avaya-IP-Office-CCR-Reset
+::# avaya-IP-Office-CCR-Reset
-.BAT file to Stop CCR Services, Clear the System Logs of Errors and Restar the services Echo off
+::.BAT file to Stop CCR Services, Clear the System Logs of Errors and Restar the services
+::set as timed task daily after hours.
+Turn of if tracking a issue Echo off
 ::Created by James McLain
 ::Cablelink Solutons